|Major Groups > Gilled Mushrooms > Pink-Spored > Entolomatoid Mushrooms > Entoloma tjallingiorum|

 Similar species include several brown-capped, blue-stemmed species with smooth stem surfaces (including Entoloma placidum and Entoloma wynnei), and Entoloma dichroum, which has a purplish cap and a smooth to finely fibrillose stem.
 All of these look-alikes, however, feature spores with sharper angles.

-Ecology: Saprobic; growing alone or gregariously on the well-rotted, mossy deadwood of oaks; fall; North American distribution uncertain (the illustrated and described collection was made in Illinois; see also the comments below about Largent's report of the species in western North America).
+Ecology: Saprobic; growing alone or gregariously on the well-rotted, mossy deadwood of oaks; fall; North American distribution uncertain (the illustrated and described collection was made in Illinois; see also the comments above about Largent's report of the species in western North America).

 Cap: 2-5 cm; planoconvex; dry; finely scaly (especially over the center) and radially fibrillose; grayish brown; the margin not lined.